BenLandau/declarative_analytics/README.md

 ```

-Here we've defined three different data sources: `bilby`, `sqlserver` and `hive`.
-These names are defined on the shallowest indent, and will be the way you'll refer to these data sources in later steps.
+Here we've defined one data source, `conn_1`.
+Connection names are defined on the shallowest indent, and will be the way you'll refer to these data sources in later steps.

 * The `comment` field allows you to give a brief description of the datasource if you like - you can leave it blank if you like.
 * The `params` field is where you provide the connection parameters.
 These are roughly your username, password and server name.
 Different modules give these parameters different names, but the example above covers most of the potential use-cases.